Related Posts with Thumbnails

 Police have found 11 tons of hashish hidden in two garages in the Avenida de la Innovación in Sevilla.

-National Police say the drug was packed into 361 bales, and was found after they were in chase of a member of a drug-trafficking organization.Named as 32 year old Benjamín R.R he was arrested along with one other who is thought to have been purchasing some of the drug although its thought the main destination for it was the countries of the north of Europe.
+Police have found 11 tons of hashish hidden in two garages in the Avenida de la Innovación in Sevilla.
+It’s the largest amount of drugs to be found in the city for the past decade, one of the largest found in Spain, and is valued at 16 million €.National Police say the drug was packed into 361 bales, and was found after they were in chase of a member of a drug-trafficking organization.Named as 32 year old Benjamín R.R he was arrested along with one other who is thought to have been purchasing some of the drug although its thought the main destination for it was the countries of the north of Euro...

 Read more »